Turner's Eye

 Change one variable and read the consequence

-That makes it easier to tell which correction actually fixed the problem.
+That makes it easier to see which correction fixed the problem.

 Step 1